OpenThePaths2026

 Time Location Title Speakers Brief Description

-9:30–10:15 Zillow Why Access Fails When Data Is Missing Amos Miller (Glideance) User-grounded keynote connecting pedestrian data quality to real mobility outcomes for assistive navigation users.
+9:30–10:15 Zillow Commons Beyond the Road: Building Spatial Intelligence for Human Spaces Amos Miller (Glidance) User-grounded keynote connecting pedestrian data quality to real mobility outcomes for assistive navigation users.

-12:00–1:15 Zillow Commons Lunch + Conversations That Matter All attendees Informal networking with optional table prompts.
+12:00–1:15 Zillow Commons Lunch + Engagement Activities All attendees Informal networking with optional table prompts.

-2:15–3:15 Bezos Seminar When Systems Don’t Talk: Coordination in Practice Laura Loe (Hopelink) + discussion Moderated conversation on coordination breakdowns and triggers, grounded in Find A Ride experience.
+2:15–3:15 Zillow Commons Build Antifragile Systems: The joy and pain of wrangling Open Data sources Laura Loe (Hopelink) + Juniper Campbell (Arcadis) Moderated conversation on coordination breakdowns and triggers, grounded in Find A Ride experience.

-3:15–3:30 Zillow Reset + Cross-Pollinate Short break and cross-role mixing to seed proposal and coordination conversations.
+3:15–3:30 Zillow Foyer Reset + Cross-Pollinate Short break and cross-role mixing to seed proposal and coordination conversations.

 Day 2 – Friday, February 27, 2026